cristianCeamatu/theOdinProject-googleclone/README.md

-# This is a Google Home and Search pages clone
+# This is a Google Home and Search pages clone built in few hours without using the Devtools

 > The project is a clone of the google home and search pages build for [TheOdinProject](https://www.theodinproject.com/).
 Enjoy your searches!